iamfaisalkhan/CarND-Advanced-Lane-Lines/README.md

 A briref overview of what's in the repository.

 * **[main.py](./main.py)**: Launches the pipeline.
 * **[pipeline.py](./pipeline.py)** : It contains LanePipeline class that tie together all the components of our pipeline.
-The process() method process a single image and pipeline state is mainted through class variables.
+The process() method process a single image and pipeline state is maintained through class variables.
 * **[perspective_transform.py](perspective_transform.py)**: Have the code for PerspectiveTransform class.
 This class computes the warped image by first detecting 4 lane markers as source points and then reusing them for each subsequent call to get the warped image.
 * **[tracker.py](./tracker.py)**: The LaneTracker class have the main logic for sliding window.
 * **[filters.py](./filters.py)**: Have all the color and gradient image filter.